I recently discovered one of my favorite smart home automations when I had my hands slathered in bread dough and my Ring doorbell chimed.

 After linking your Ring and Amazon accounts, it should automatically connect any Ring devices you’ve set up to your Alexa through the Ring skill.
 That’s why it’s important to make sure the “Enable Ring Alexa Skill” option is checked.

-Alexa Skills add new functionality to Alexa’s offerings, and come in a variety of categories:
+Alexa Skills add new functionality to Alexa’s offerings, extending what your device can do beyond its built-in features.
+These skills come in various categories, including:

 FYI: Think of Alexa Skills as similar to apps on mobile devices.
 They let you connect to other services — such as Ring, Hulu, or YouTube — and help you do things easier.
 One of my all-time favorite skills is a word game called Puzzle of the Day, where Alexa gives you a five-word daily puzzle to solve.
 It doesn’t save me time, but it sure is fun.